Search Results Are Complicated

 Why are my rankings not as reliable as I think they are?

-5 years ago, if I wanted to rank for “auto repair in Charlotte,” I would optimize for auto repair, I would optimize for Charlotte, and when someone went to make that search, Google would consider all shops in Charlotte as a possible result and then sort based on who had the best metrics.
+10 years ago, if I wanted to rank for “auto repair in Charlotte,” I would optimize for auto repair, I would optimize for Charlotte, and when someone went to make that search, Google would consider all shops in Charlotte as a possible result and then sort based on who had the best metrics.
 While the person with the best metrics is still winning, the rules of the game have changed ever so slightly.
-In 2017, if a person were to make an “auto repair in Charlotte” search, Google would first ping their location, regardless of if you included “Charlotte” in your search or not.
+Now, if a person were to make an “auto repair in Charlotte” search, Google would first ping their location, regardless of if you included “Charlotte” in your search or not.
 To test this out, try the search for yourself.
 Go to Google, and enter in just “auto repair.”
 Unless you have gone out of your way to alter your settings, you should still see incredibly hyper local results.
 I don’t just mean local to your city either, I mean local to your relative location within your city.

 So my lab results are not correct?

 They are and they aren’t.
 When any software tries to track a ranking, it starts with its own Google search.
 The best ranking trackers today are capable to drilling down to your local city, and that’s where the drill down ends.
 What ends up happening is the results that get reported, while targeted to your city, are based on the general city — which is NOT what an actual searcher will be seeing.
 If you are in one place geographically and you make a search, and then go to a different street and make the same search, you are almost guaranteed to get slightly different results as Google adjusts for your pinged location.
 This is how searches are actually happening at the granular level by people who end up becoming converting customers.
 Ranking reports, at the end of the day, are automatically generated reports by robots that, at least in this point in time, can not replicate the conditions of what we would consider an “organic searcher.”